brainhackorg/bhg-event-materials/docs/get_a_hold_of_your_donuts.md

 Here is the explanation.
 We went out to the street, and asked tons of people on how a perfect donut should be like!
 And here we curated the results here.
 Pffff ooookkey, you got me!
 We didn't run such a survey!
 Let say our ethics application hasn't gone through yet, but as if, right?

-Well, in such case here is our selection of sources for the description perfect donuts and the science behind it!
+Well, in such case here is our selection of sources for the description of perfect donuts and the science behind it!
 So we sure it will help!
 Have a look at, we promise you they are really good!
 (Warning!
 The following contents might make you carving for donuts!
 So get the wallets ready!)

 * [The History of Donuts]( https://www.onegreenplanet.org/vegan-food/the-history-of-the-donut/)